IBM-Blockchain-Identity/openssi-websdk/nodejs/test/README.md

 ## Configuration

 1. To execute the tests, manually create agents for the following roles: holder, issuer, verifier.
+2. Inside the `nodejs` directory, run `npm install` to install the packages required to run the tests.
-2. Inside the `nodejs` directory, create a `.env` file with the following properties related to the agents you created.
+3. Inside the `nodejs` directory, create a `.env` file with the following properties related to the agents you created.

 ```env
 AGENCY_URL=